neptune-ai/docs/docs/python-api/tutorials/experiment-tracking.rst

 Experiment tracking capabilities
 ================================
-This example shows more features that Neptune offers and put them in single script.
+This example shows more features that Neptune offers and combines them in a single script.
 Specifically, you will see several methods in action:

 * :meth:`~neptune.init`
 * :meth:`~neptune.projects.Project.create_experiment`